panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 TypeScript is useful if you're coding middle and bigger size web applications.
 Annotating variables, objects, and functions creates contracts between different parts of your application.

 Typing constrains how a certain variable, object, or function must be used.
-Constraining guides how to use a function the way its author has designed it.

 For example, let's say I am the author of a component that displays a formatted date on the screen.